Teagan Croft

 Teagan Croft (/ˈtiːɡən/; born 23 April 2004) is an Australian actress.
 She appeared as Rachel Azarath / Rachel Roth / White Raven on the DC Universe / HBO Max superhero series Titans (2018–2023) and portrayed the title character in the 2016 science fiction film The Osiris Child.
+She is currently set to play Princess Rapunzel in Disney’s live-action adaptation of Tangled alongside Milo Manheim.

 Career

 Croft's career began when she played the part of Scout Finch in a theatrical adaptation of To Kill a Mockingbird when she was nine years old.
 She garnered enough attention to land the title role in the 2016 film The Osiris Child.
 That same year, Croft had a recurring role as Bella Loneragan in Home and Away.
 In August 2017, she was cast as the DC Comics character Rachel Azarath / Rachel Roth / White Raven in the DC Universe series Titans, which premiered on 12 October 2018 and concluded on 11 May 2023.

 Croft stars in the movie True Spirit alongside Anna Paquin and Cliff Curtis.
 It was aired on Netflix in February 2023.
 The movie is based on the journey of Jessica Watson, an Australian sailor attempting solo global circumnavigation at sixteen years old.
+In January 2026, Croft was cast as Princess Rapunzel in a live-action film adaptation of Tangled.